Quasi-randomization tests for network interference: a random graph approach: Abstract

-{ Network interference amounts to the treatment status of one unit affecting the potential outcome of other units in the population.
-Testing for spillover effects in this setting makes the null hypothesis non-sharp.
-An interesting approach to tackling the non-sharp nature of the null hypothesis in this setup is constructing conditional randomization tests such that the null is sharp on the restricted population.
-In randomized experiments, conditional randomized tests hold finite sample validity and are assumption-lean.
-In this paper, we incorporate the network amongst the population as a random variable instead of being fixed.
-We propose a new approach that builds a conditional quasi-randomization test.
-To build the (non-sharp) null distribution of no spillover effects, we use random graph null models.
-We show that our method is exactly valid in finite samples under mild assumptions.
-Our method displays enhanced power over state-of-the-art methods, with a substantial improvement in cluster randomized trials.
-We illustrate our methodology to test for interference in a weather insurance adoption experiment run in rural China.\ Here, ${Z_{obs}}^t = \{i\in \mathbb{P}: \: {Z_{obs}}_i =t\}$ for $t\in\{0,1\}$.
-Note that $[G_{obs}|Z_{obs}]\subseteq [G_{obs}]$, where $[G_{obs}]=\{G \in \mathcal{G}| G \cong G_{obs}\}$.
-We argue that the distribution of $P(G|Z=Z_{obs}, G\in [G_{obs}|Z_{obs}])$ is a uniform distribution under a cluster randomized experiment.
-Let $C$ be a random variable defined as $\mathcal{A}\circ G$.
-Here, $\mathcal{A}$ represents the clustering algorithm in Algorithm 1.
+Network interference occurs when the treatment status of one unit affects the potential outcomes of other units, giving rise to spillover effects that are difficult to test for.
+We propose treating the network as a random variable rather than a fixed quantity to address this challenge.
+This overcomes a key challenge of non-imputability of potential outcomes under the null and avoids the computational intractability of existing conditional randomization tests.
+Our quasi-randomization test builds the null distribution of no spillover effects using random graph null models, is exactly valid in finite samples under mild assumptions on the network-generating process, and offers substantially improved power over existing methods, particularly in cluster-randomized trials.
+We validate our approach via simulation and illustrate it by testing for interference in a weather insurance adoption experiment in rural China.